hams71/Kafka_Demo_Python/README.md

 ```

 - Press **Esc** and enter **:x** to exit vim.
-- Now to updathe bashrc file
+- Now to update the bashrc file
 ```bash
   source ~/.bashrc
 ```